aschampion/aschampion.github.io/_portfolio/midas.md

   title:   Virtual Reality Interface Device
   alt:     Virtual Reality Interface Device
 ---
-Since first wearing an Oculus in a visualization lab at Georgia Tech I've been fascinated with the new visualization and interaction affordances VR can create for data and model exploration.
+Since first wearing the Oculus Rift in a lab at Georgia Tech I've been fascinated with the novel visualizations and interactions VR affords for data and model exploration.
 While a public prototype isn't ready to be revealed, the project involves:

 * Arduino (C++ & Processing for hardware monitoring)
-* Sensor fusion, including IMU, computer vision (OpenCV), and custom sensors
+* Sensor fusion, including inertial, computer vision (OpenCV), and custom sensors
 * Closed-loop actuator control adaptive to individual users and interactions
 * Rapid hardware iteration with 3D filament printing